Skip to main content

 "exclamation point" / "exclamation mark"!

-Only a trailing chain of commands at the end of an utterance is converted.
-Commands in the middle of a sentence ("I'll add a new paragraph here") stay literal, so you can still talk about them.
-Chains work too: "hello comma new paragraph" becomes hello,\n\n.
-You can also press Enter at any time to commit the current paragraph manually.
+Only a trailing chain of commands at the end of an utterance is converted, so "I'll add a new paragraph here" stays literal and you can still talk about the things themselves.
+Chains work: "hello comma new paragraph" becomes a comma followed by a blank line.

 Note

-Manual Enter
+Manual Enter only

 AI Text Correction